icdevsorg/ovs-ledger/icrc85.md

   ```

+#### handler

+The handler function is called by a library when it tries to run it's default open value sharing pathway.
+If the handler exists, the default pathway should be abandoned an the library should call the handler with the following data and allow the handler to execute the open value sharing heuristic.

-##### Recommended Map Values
+##### Data Values

+The handler has the following signature: `([(Text, Map)]) : async* ()`

+The Position 0 Text is the Principal, Account, or Namespace the library wants to be known as.
+The Position 1 Map allows for reporting of additional metadata as below:

-A developer reporting a OVS event SHOULD report the following values in the Map:
+A developer reporting a OVS event SHOULD report the following values in the Map.
+These values can be ignored by the heuristic or used to allocate the cycles:

 - **report_period** - #Nat - nanoseconds since the last report
+- **units** - #Nat - a Nat indicating the suggested execution units that should be accounted for.
+The implementation does not have to honor this for any calculations, but it may be used.
+The library should document what it is reporting in this value
 - **tree** - #Array(#Text)the list parent libraries in order from highest to the immediate parent.
 - **asset** - #Text - the asset the component has requested
 - **platform** - #Text - the platform the component has requested